MetabolicAtlas/data-files/doc/HOW-TO-UPDATE-MODELS.md

 It is strongly recommended to update one model a time.

-- Get a list of the models that can be updated by running Install required Python packages by
+- Get a list of the models that can be updated

+  Install required Python packages by

   ```